-- Option 1 must include a langauge (French, German or Spanish) OR a humanity (Geography or History) - To fulfil the criteria for the EBacc, Option 2 must include a language if a humanity was picked for Option 1, or a humanity if a language was picked for Option 1... - If you wish to study each of the three sciences separately, you must include Triple Science as one of your Option choices.
-Please refer to our science guide for more information. - You are strongly advised not to study both Design Technology and Engineering Doing so will restrict the breadth of your studies.
+- Option 1 and Option 2 should include a language (French, German or Spanish) OR a humanity (Geography or History) - If you wish to study each of the three sciences separately, you must include Triple Science as one of your Option choices.
+Please refer to our science guide for more information. - Certain subjects cannot be taken together.
+Doing so will restrict the breadth of your studies.
 Also, the courses have similar structures and therefore project deadlines and this makes it very difficult for you to manage your workload when portfolio work is due.